D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 – +10% bonus to fire, cold, electricity, acid, and magic damage resistances.
 Gains an additional +5% bonus every 5 levels, up to a maximum of 30% at level 20.
 – May use the Unleash Magic and Twisted Barricade abilities.
 Gains one use each at level 2 and an additional use each every 4 levels thereafter.

 UNLEASH MAGIC: The caster reverses elemental energies.
-For 4 rounds, each resistance bonus becomes a -10% penalty and the character gains a +10% bonus to all fire, cold, electrical, acid, and magic damage dealt.
+For 4 rounds, each resistance bonus becomes a -10% penalty and the character gains a +10% bonus to all elemental and magic damage dealt, as well as a +2 bonus to caster level.
 The bonuses and penalties increase as the caster's innate resistance bonuses increase.

-TWISTED BARRICADE: A whirlwind of magical energy envelopes the caster.
-For 4 rounds, each resistance bonus is tripled and all normal missiles are deflected away harmlessly.
+TWISTED BARRICADE: For 4 rounds, each resistance bonus is tripled and all normal missiles are deflected away harmlessly.
 While in effect, the character's movement is slowed by half.
+Starting at 10th level, any spells cast against the character will also be deflected, excluding area attacks.

 Disadvantages:
 – Incurs a -2 penalty to Strength and Constitution.